Matt Zbrog

 All states require forensic counselors to pass examinations before becoming licensed.
 The National Board for Certified Counselors (NBCC) administers the licensure examinations used in all 50 states and maintains a directory of state licensure information for those who wish to clarify their status.

 While it’s not a requirement to practice, many forensic counselors pursue professional certification to demonstrate their commitment to the profession.
-Many such certification options exist, each with their own requirements and specialties.
-But common requirements like work experience, graduate-level education, rigorous examinations, and ongoing professional development ensure that professionally certified forensic counselors go above and beyond their non-certified peers.
+Many such certification options exist, each with its own requirements and specialties.
+However common requirements like work experience, graduate-level education, rigorous examinations, and ongoing professional development ensure that professionally certified forensic counselors go above and beyond their non-certified peers.

 Here are three organizations offering professional certification for forensic counselors.